c1sc0c0/FLOBO/cats-grant.md

-# Subject: Application for Cat's Grant [50k, 100k](#)
+# Subject: Application for Cat's Grant [50k, 100k]

 I applied for both the 50k and 100k grants.
 Although I can’t justify applying for the full 100k grant due to time constraints, I might need to invest in compute resources, which could push the total beyond the 50k base.

 ## Summary
 * SCOPE: 50K + compute - ± 90 days - 2.5 days per week
 * TOPICS: LLMs, Symbolic AI, Neuro-Symbolic AI, Benchmarking
 * RESEARCH QUESTIONS: 1) Do Large Language Models Understand Logic or Just Mimick Context?
-(Replication) 2) How does implementation architecture impact correctness & speed of logical inference?
+(Replication) 2) How does implementation architecture impact correctness & speed of logical inference (Benchmarking)?
 * RESEARCH ARTIFACTS: Code + Data used in replication of Junbin Yan & al. paper.
 System to benchmark logical correctness & speed of inference.

 ## Intro